Large-scale Maps of the Cosmic Infrared Background from Planck: Validation

 \subsubsection{Size of the patches}

 We also investigated the different choices of the Nside of the superpixels, in which we locally perform the component separation.
 If these superpixels are chosen to be too large, then the complexity of the \ion{H}{i}/FIR relation will not be properly captured.
-If they are too small, the number of independent sight lines will be too small, and the model will eventually remove CIB structures due to chance correlations with the \ion{H}{i} (see also Sect. \,\ref{sect:spatial_structure}).
+If they are too small, the number of independent sight lines will be too small, and the model will eventually remove CIB structures due to chance correlations with the \ion{H}{i} (see also Section \ref{sect:spatial_structure}).

-This analysis is done for HEALPix Nsides ranging from 8 to 32, and for both the CIB auto power spectrum and the CIB-CMB lensing cross correlation (Fig.~\ref{fig:validation_nside_superpixels}).
+We hence repeat the CIB component separation for different choices of the superpixel sizes.
+Here, we use HEALPix Nsides ranging from 8 to 32.
+We evaluate the results for the CIB auto power spectrum and for the CIB--CMB lensing cross correlation (Figure \ref{fig:validation_nside_superpixels}).
 The former is difficult to interpret, because there are two effects at play.
 First, a smaller patch enables us to capture the Galactic dust better, reducing the contamination of the CIB at large scales.
-Second, the high-pass filtering of the CIB angular power spectrum due to working on individual patches could also potentially remove power on these scales (see Sect.\,\ref{sect:spatial_structure}).
+Second, the high-pass filtering of the CIB angular power spectrum due to working on individual patches could also potentially remove power on these scales (see Section \ref{sect:spatial_structure}).

-To overcome this degeneracy, the CIB-CMB lensing cross power spectrum can be conveniently used because residual Galactic dust will have a very different effect.
+To overcome this degeneracy, the CIB--CMB lensing cross power spectrum can be conveniently used because residual Galactic dust will have a very different effect.
 Instead of biasing the power spectrum, the dust will only lead to a higher noise, because it is uncorrelated with the CMB lensing signal.

 Based on the analysis of the cross power spectrum of CIB and CMB lensing, we find that the additional noise from residual Galactic dust is very small, even for very large patches (Nside 8) for which the CIB auto power spectrum is strongly contaminated.
-We furthermore find that the high-pass filtering of the power spectrum due to working on individual patches is a minor effect and only affects the results below $\ell \lesssim 70$.
+We furthermore find that the high-pass filtering of the power spectrum due to working on individual patches is a minor effect and only affects the results below $\ell \lesssim 70$, where it biases the result by approximately $2\sigma$.
 Based on the present analysis, we choose an Nside of 16 for the component separation.